 2. Social Distancing

-Finally, if you’re trying to avoid lines and promote even more physical distancing while shopping, you can make use of Disney’s Mobile Checkout system at some stores on property.
+If you’re trying to avoid lines and promote more physical distancing while shopping, you can make use of Disney’s Mobile Checkout system at some stores on property.

 This allows you to buy your merchandise without having to wait in any long checkout lines.
 Skip the lines and still purchase your favorite Disney items?
 Sounds like a win-win to us.
 It’s only available at a limited number of stores right now, though, so keep that in mind.